 A study in Germany compared classrooms with long and short reverberation times (RT).
-They discovered a significant reduction in noise levels between them when the classrooms were occupied and the students were engaged in different learning activities.
-Sound levels in the treated room were reduced dramatically with shorter RT, enabling:
+They found a significant reduction in noise levels between them when the classrooms were occupied and the students were engaged in different learning activities.
+In the treated room, the sound levels were reduced dramatically with shorter RT, enabling:

-- collaborative group work, because learning activities can be carried out with much lower sound levels - the teacher to speak at a lower level, • reducing voice strain - reduction in workload stress due to the noise reduction
+- collaborative group work, because learning activities can be carried out with much lower sound levels - the teacher to speak at a lower level, reducing voice strain - workload stress reduction due to the noise reduction

-Activity sound levels before (green) and after (yellow) refurbishment: the treated rooms reduced noise levels by 6 dB for traditional teaching and 13 dB for group work
+Activity sound levels before (green) and after (yellow) refurbisment: the treated rooms reduced noise levels by 6 dB for traditional teaching and 13 dB for group work

-A room that is acoustically treated is especially beneficial for aroup work because a number of people can speak at the same time, though more quietly, and without needing to compete in the volume of their speech.
+A room that's acoustically treated is especially beneficial for group work because a number of people can speak at the same time, but more quietly, and without the need to compete in the volume of their speech.

-You buy a 3 dB sound reduction and you get 10 for free!-
+You buy a 3 dB sound reduction and you get 10 for free!.